acidburn0zzz/prospero/docs/development_workflow.md

 git config --local user.email email@domain.whatever
 ```

-_Example_
+_Example:_

 ```sh
 git config --local user.name "Lobster" git config --local user.email lobster@riseup.net
 ```

-_If you may want to set this identity globally to all your Git projects, in this case replace `--local` with **`--global`** in the previous commands._
+_You may want to set this identity globally to all your Git projects, in this case replace `--local` with **`--global`** in the previous commands._

 #### 3. Set automatic Pull rebase

-_You have already set automatic Pull rebase to your Git configuration, you may skip this step._
+_If you have already set automatic Pull rebase to your Git configuration, you may skip this step._

 In order to avoid useless [merge commits](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) everytime you [pull remote branches](https://www.git-scm.com/docs/git-pull), please set automatic [Pull rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing).